ThureinS/todolist-v2.0/README.md

 # ToDoList Version 2

 After cloning type in npm install.
-Run mongodb server and you are good to go.
+Just run the app.js and you are good to go.
+You can connect with mongodb compass.

 Includes js, ejs, node, express and mongodb.